Out-of-Distribution Detection: A Task-Oriented Survey of Recent Advances: Problem: Large Pre-trained Model-based OOD Detection

 \subsection{Zero-shot OOD Detection Approaches}

 \textbf{Overview.} Given the large pre-trained model and ID class names, we undertake the same task as the OOD detection, precisely detecting OOD data to abstain from prediction and accurately classifying ID data.
-Note that we do not need to have access to ID images and rely solely on textual category knowledge.
+Note that we rely solely on textual category knowledge, without the need for access to ID images.
 It's important to clarify that ``ID'' here refers to the ID of the specific downstream task, not the dataset ID data during pre-training.
+Existing research on zero-shot OOD detection using vision-language models (\textbf{VLMs-based}) can be broadly categorized into two main approaches, depending on the underlying models employed: diffusion-based and CLIP-based methods.